jschneier/django-storages/docs/backends/gcloud.rst

   The list of content types to be gzipped when ``gzip`` is ``True``.

-.. _gs-creds:

 ``credentials`` or ``GS_CREDENTIALS``

   default: ``None``

-  The OAuth 2 credentials to use for the connection.
-If unset, falls back to the default inferred from the environment (i.e. ``GOOGLE_APPLICATION_CREDENTIALS``)::
+  The OAuth2 credentials to use for the connection.
+Be sure to read through all of :ref:`auth-settings` first.
+  (i.e. ``GOOGLE_APPLICATION_CREDENTIALS``)::

     from google.oauth2 import service_account